baileydauterman/baileydauterman.github.io/README.md

 # baileydauterman.github.io
-Resume website using bootstrap and Font Awesome Icons
+Resume website using HTML and bootstrap.
+Should be the size of paper based on pixels.
+Easily updated